Skip to content

 • Azure Pipelines: Go to Pipelines → click the running pipeline → Cancel

-Step 4-2: Register the secrets displayed by provision
+Step 4-2: Register the secrets / variables displayed by provision

 For GitHub Actions